textX/textX/docs/scoping.md

 ### Combining Metamodels

-In addition, there is also global data stored in the class "scoping.MetaModelProvider": Here, you can register meta models associated to files patterns.
+In addition, there is also global data stored in the class "textx.scoping.MetaModelProvider": Here, you can register meta models associated to files patterns.
 Thus, you can control which meta model to use when loading a file in a scope provider using the "ImportURI"-feature (e.g. ScopeProviderFullyQualifiedNamesWithImportURI).
 If no file pattern matches, the meta model of the current model is utilized.